Malobika8/All-In-One/Java-BackToBasics/JavaFirstProg.md

 ---

 ### Summary
-Yes, platforms like LeetCode use different interpreters or runtimes depending on the programming language, such as the **JVM for Java**, **CPython for Python**, and **Node.js for JavaScript**, to ensure language-specific behavior and performance.
+Platforms like LeetCode use different interpreters or runtimes depending on the programming language, such as the **JVM for Java**, **CPython for Python**, and **Node.js for JavaScript**, to ensure language-specific behavior and performance.